AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/FAQ.md

 ## If an account is returned by `getAllAccounts` does that mean the user has an active session on the server?

 No, the account APIs reflect local account state only.
-If you need to ensure the user has an active session on the server you should call `acquireTokenSilent` and fallback to interaction if needed.
+If you need to ensure the user has an active session on the server you should call `acquireTokenSilent` or `ssoSilent` and fallback to interaction if needed.

 # Configuration